 If you would like to check out the Chaplaincy team click this link to find out more.
-We have a great team consisting of Dave, Deb, and Toh who are primarily based at Bedford Park (Main Campus), and Maria (at Sturt Campus).
+We have a great team consisting of Dave & Deb, who are primarily based at Bedford Park (Main Campus), and Maria (at Sturt Campus) and Toh (at Tonsley Campus).
 Chaplains run a variety of programs as well including conversation groups, meditation, and other events and activities.
 Please see the Oasis program page for more details and to keep up to date.
 Chaplains are also available for one-on-one connection and conversation.
 So, if you would like to get in touch with a chaplain just send an email to one of the chaplains and we’ll go from there.

-During this time of the COVID-19 crisis we are greatly aware of the added stress this adds to student’s lives.
+During this time of uncertainty and challenge (e.g. COVID-19, climate change, political instability) we are greatly aware of the added stress this adds to student’s lives.
 So please remember that Chaplains are here for everyone and we would love to connect with you! 😊

 Maria Ng, Oasis Chaplain